I found myself a style - Carte blanche to Yann

 A Converse advertisement from the 1930s.
 Credits: Chausport

 Same for the V-neck.
-Personally, I always found it a little ugly, but it was so widespread that the social side took over the aesthetic aspect.
+Personally, I always found it a bit ugly, but it was so widespread that the social side took precedence over the aesthetic aspect.

-Taking a step back, I noticed something: a lot of the clothes chosen were very standardized, very basic.
-And yet, by putting on a slightly flashy K-way, I twisted my outfit.
-I wasn't particularly looking to stand out, but I enjoyed putting on an unexpected item of clothing.
-Something that surprises.
+Taking a step back, I noticed something: a lot of the clothes I chose were very standardized, very basic.
+And yet, by putting on a slightly flashy K-way, I was twisting my outfit.
+I wasn't particularly looking to stand out, but I liked wearing an unexpected piece of clothing.
+Something that surprised.

 A few years later, here's where I was:

-Not yet an adult, I walked the streets of the fifteenth arrondissement of Paris (the Reims period is over) in this slightly geeky style.
-As with my college look, I wore extremely common clothes (like the Nike Blazer, the plaid shirt , etc.) with a surprising favorite piece .
-Once again, it was at the level of the jacket that I was trying to innovate: so I had set my sights on a magnificent jacket from the English brand Ben Sherman.
-A perfectly cut, simple bomber jacket, with this recognizable internal lining.
+Not yet an adult, I walked the streets of the fifteenth arrondissement of Paris (the Reims period was over) in this slightly geeky style.
+As for my middle school look, I wore extremely common clothes (like the Nike Blazer, the plaid shirt , etc.) with a surprising favorite piece .
+Once again, it was at the jacket level that I tried to innovate: I had therefore set my sights on a magnificent jacket from the English brand Ben Sherman.
+A perfectly cut, simple bomber jacket, with this internal lining recognizable among a thousand.
 I loved wearing this jacket.

 ben_sherman_instagram_864x1116